melonproject-archive/documentation/chapters/registry.md

   `address indexed asset` - The address of the registered asset token contract to be removed.

 This event is triggered when an asset is removed from the `registeredAssets` array state variable.
-The parameters listed above are provided with the event.
+The parameter listed above are provided with the event.
 &nbsp;

 `event ExchangeRemoval()`

   `address indexed exchange` - The address of the registered exchange contract to be removed.

 This event is triggered when an exchange is removed from the `registeredExchanges` array state variable.
+The parameter listed above are provided with the event.
+&nbsp;

+`event VersionRegistration()`

+  `address indexed version` - The address of the Version registered.

+This event is triggered when a Version is registered.
+The parameter listed above are provided with the event.
+&nbsp;

+`event PriceSourceChange()`

+  `address indexed priceSource` - The address of the new price source.

+This event is triggered when a price source is changed.
+The parameter listed above are provided with the event.
+&nbsp;

+`event MlnTokenChange()`

+  `address indexed mlnToken` - The address of the new MLN token contract.

+This event is triggered when the MLN token is migrated to a new contract.
+The parameter listed above are provided with the event.
+&nbsp;

+`event NativeAssetChange()`

+  `address indexed nativeAsset` - The address of the new native asset token contract.

+This event is triggered when the native asset token is migrated to a new contract.
+The parameter listed above are provided with the event.
+&nbsp;

+`event EngineChange()`

+  `address indexed engine` - The address of the new Melon Engine contract.

-The parameters listed above are provided with the event.
+This event is triggered when the Melon Engine is migrated to a new contract.
+The parameter listed above are provided with the event.
 &nbsp;

 #### Public State Variables